Algaras-dev/Diamond-Price-Prediction-Model/readme.md

 # Diamond price prediction

-A project I used to learn more about machinelearning and data anlasys
+A project I used to learn more about machine learning and data anlasys

 ### Dataset